lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 - Substitions on menu items
 - Creating a user account
 - Delivery service
+- Order History

 # 5. Proposed Architecture Overview

 *Describe broadly how you are proposing to solve for the requirements you described in Section 2.*

+1) View the Juicy Burger menu
+   The front end Javascript will either have a get request to the database for a menu (list of MenuItems) or it will have a menu pre coded into it.
+It will display the menu to the customer.
+2) Add menu items to a shopping cart
+    The front end will have a put request to the Cart database with a MenuItem
+3) Update items in a shopping cart
+    The frontend will have an update request to the Cart database with a key for the MenuItem it's updating and an updated MenuItem
+4) Delete items from a shopping cart
+    The frontend will have a delete request to the Cart database with a key for the MenuItem it's deleting
+5) Place an order
+    The frontend sends a get request to the cart database for the Order and sends it to startOrder()?
+Also, possibly creates a copy and sends it to the customer.

 *This may include class diagram(s) showing what components you are planning to build.*